Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 Pro tips

-• Use the EasyCard for convenient and discounted payments on public transportation, as well as for access to some attractions and shops.
+• Use the EasyCard for convenient payments on public transportation and at some stores.

 From $25 per person